thoth-station/adviser/docs/source/unit.rst

    ``__all__`` listing.

-An example of a pipeline unit that is considered expensive is a pipeline unit that performs a knowledge graph query (the more queries or more expensive queries, the more pipeline unit is expensive).
-Note the overhead needed to query the knowledge base.
+An example of a pipeline unit that is considered expensive is a pipeline unit that performs a knowledge graph query

 Which pipeline unit type should be chosen?
 ==========================================